 Read Skrilla's guide on the daily fantasy live view, what this view allows you to see from the different contests that are running and how to play.

 When the first match in a contest begins, the contest moves from the ‘roster build’ mode into ‘live view’ mode.
-(To learn about the roster build page, click here).
+(To learn about the roster build page, check our esports daily fantasy how to article).
 Once the contest is in live view mode it is not longer possible to enter the daily fantasy contest.

-At the top of the live view page you will see the name of the esport (for example LOL which is short for League of Legends, or CSGO, which is Counter Strike)
+At the top of the live view page you will see the name of the esport (for example LoL which is short for League of Legends, or CS:GO, which is Counter-Strike: Global Offensive)

 Entry Fee: This is the cost to enter the contest.

 Entries: This is the number of rosters that have been submitted to the contest over the maximum number of roster entries.
 Note: In some contests it will be possible for users to submit multiple rosters.

 Prize Pool: This is the total prize amount allocated to the contest.
 This will be in USD.

 Time Till Start: This will change from a countdown timer to ‘LIVE’

 At the top right of the live view page you will see the CONTEST INFO button.
 This contains important information that relates to the contest.

 This tab has an inserted video which shows you how to enter a daily fantasy contest.